Line 4 Sheppard: Future expansion

+In the 2007 Transit City plan, a Sheppard East LRT was proposed instead of an eastern subway extension.
+Despite various approvals, the construction of the line did not proceed as the construction of the Finch West LRT was deemed a priority.

+In 2019, the provincial government under Premier Doug Ford announced it supported an eastern extension of the line as a longer-term project.
+As of 2023, a business case for the eastward and westward extensions was being undertaken by the provincial government.
+These projects were then unfunded, and a target date for completion had not been announced.
+In October 2023, Metrolinx sought public feedback regarding the potential extension by posting on its website.
+The mode of rapid transit, station count, and line length had not been determined.
+The agency explained that the feedback gathered would be used to guide the initial business case for the Sheppard extension.

+On March 20, 2024, City of Toronto staff presented a report to city council on corridor evaluation results for the prioritization of planned higher-order transit projects, which yielded the following results for a subway extension: eastward from Don Mills station to McCowan Road (interchange with the Scarborough subway extension of Line 2) and westward from Sheppard–Yonge station to Sheppard West station (second lowest priority).

 Eastward extension

-The TTC considered the eastward extension of the Sheppard line to Scarborough Centre station as one of its top priorities for rapid-transit expansion, which would have expanded rapid transit in Scarborough for the first time since the completion of Line 3 Scarborough.
+The TTC considered the eastward extension of the Sheppard line to Scarborough Centre station as one of its top priorities for rapid-transit expansion, which would have expanded rapid transit in Scarborough for the first time since the completion of the former Line 3 Scarborough.
 In 2015, the TTC estimated that a Sheppard subway to Scarborough Centre would have 7,800 riders per hour while 10,000 per hour was the minimum number of riders per hour considered appropriate for a subway.
-The maximum capacity of the subway is about 30,000 riders per hour, approximately the load the Yonge portion of Line 1 carries in the morning rush.
+The maximum capacity of the subway option was about 30,000 riders per hour, approximately the load the Yonge portion of Line 1 carried in the morning rush.

-In April 2019, the provincial government under Premier Doug Ford announced that it supported an eastward extension of Line 4, but there was not yet a promise of funding nor a proposed target date for completion.
-The province revised the proposed route to terminate and meet a proposed Scarborough Subway Extension of Line 2 Bloor–Danforth at Sheppard Avenue East and McCowan Road instead of at Scarborough Centre.
+In April 2019, the provincial government under Premier Doug Ford announced that it supported an eastward extension of Line 4 but included no promise of funding nor a proposed target date for completion.
+The province revised the proposed route to terminate and meet a then-proposed Scarborough subway extension of Line 2 Bloor–Danforth at Sheppard Avenue East and McCowan Road instead of at Scarborough Centre.
+The announcement noted that construction of the line would not begin until the 2030s, following the completion of the Scarborough Subway Extension.

+In November 2023, Metrolinx announced preparation of an initial business case for Line 4 extensions as previously supported in April 2019, and that it was also considering a further extension of Line 4 east of McCowan Road to Meadowvale Road as part of the study limits.
+In June 2024, Metrolinx held several public consultations with routing concepts.